 We all can experience personal problems that lead us to feel confused, anxious, overwhelmed, sad, and/or depressed.
 Counseling and Wellness Services (CWS) is here to help.
 We offer a warm, relaxed and confidential place to talk things out.
 You may find that there are no simple answers to your problems, however, talking to a therapist can result in finding new ways to look at problems as well as identifying suggestions and possible solutions.
 Often, just talking with someone who asks the right questions is all that is necessary to relieve stress and find answers.
 Therapy and/or psychological assessment are available to Wright State University students.
-Therapy is offered in group, individual, couples, and/or family modalities.
+Therapy is offered in group, individual, and/or couples modalities.
 Some examples of problems that may seen by our staff:

 - Relationship Problems